cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/2-datacleaning/index.md

 We can also use conditional logic to select rows.
-Here, we ask for all elements in the 'Age' column that are above 24
+Here, we ask for all elements in the `Age` column that are above 24:

 ```python